Seddryck/NBi/_documentation/extension-flatfile.md

 ### Explicit reference

-Another way to express the need of a custom parser is to use the long form of a file reference.
+Another way to express the need of a custom parser is to use the long form of an [external file definition](../primitive-result-set/#external-definition).

-{% highlight csharp %}
+{% highlight xml %}
 <system-under-test>
   <result-set>
     <file path="..\Csv\entsoe.tsv">